I am a 25-year-old man. I am facing the biggest crisis in my life as I am going to get married. My brief background would make it clear.

 As for your soon-to-be wife, the same thing applies.

-- Maybe she feels the same way as you — grossed by the thought that she will have to see a male’s privates soon.
+- Maybe she feels the same way as you — grossed by the thought that she will have to see a male’s private parts soon.
 She may feel angry, shocked, and outraged that she would have to go through this “ritual” of married life, and she’s dreading the day it happens.

-- Maybe she doesn’t feel grossed out, but fearful about the situation, because she agrees that a female shouldn’t be allowed to see a male’s privates.
+- Maybe she doesn’t feel grossed out, but fearful about the situation, because she agrees that a female shouldn’t be allowed to see a male’s private parts.
 She feels ashamed that it’s going to happen soon, because it will mean that she is now “tainted” and “unpure”.
 She doesn’t know how to handle the situation, and she’s freaking the heck out about it.

 Now, if your soon-to-be wife belongs to the first two schools of thought, it doesn’t mean anything.
 The reason why she would think this way would be because she had the same conditioning as you when she was young, growing up in the same society at all.
 If so, she needs your help, as her soon-to-be husband, to know that this — spouses seeing each other naked and private parts — isn’t a shameful act, but is simply a natural part of a couple in love coming together and becoming physically close.
 (Hello, how else do you think most of us in today’s world came about???)